 Evidence disclosed in two court case brought by independent booksellers, the first against major publishers and the second against Borders Books and Barnes & Noble, shows that discriminatory pricing and terms were widespread and enduring in the book industry (see “Booksellers Settle Lawsuit Against Chains” for more details.)

 In Britain, a year-long investigation by the Competition Commission documented more than a dozen ways in which the country’s top chains, including Tesco and Wal-Mart, have exploited their market power to squeeze suppliers and undermine independent retailers.
 Mexico imposed a code of conduct on Wal-Mart to prevent it from pressuring suppliers for favorable deals.

 Ultimately, the debate over the Robinson-Patman Act is about whether a fair playing field should be a goal of antitrust policy.
 If not, then we are consenting to a distorted marketplace in which companies can succeed not by being better, but simply by being bigger.
 Such unbridled power would serve neither the interests of a truly competitive economy, nor, as the original authors of our antitrust laws understood, those of a democratic, self-governing people.

-By Barry C. Lynn and Phillip Longman, Washington Monthly, March 2010
+- “Who Broke America’s Jobs Machine?“, Barry C. Lynn and Phillip Longman, Washington Monthly, March 2010.

-The book includes an in-depth discussion of antitrust issues related to mega- retailers in Chapter Seven.
+This book by ILSR’s Stacy Mitchell includes an in-depth discussion of antitrust issues and mega-retailers in chapter seven.